ali-khurshid/My-Individual-Project/README.md

 * As a healthcare provider, the business will inevitably charge some clients more than others.
 A key objective is to understand the factors that determine these pricing differences.

-* A set of hypothesis will be formulated and tested using tools such as data transformation, feature engineering as well as data visualisation using Python tools such as Matplotlib, Seaborn and PLotly.
+* A set of hypothesis will be formulated and tested using tools such as data transformation, feature engineering as well as data visualisation using Python tools such as Matplotlib, Seaborn and Plotly.

 ## Hypothesis and how to validate?